dprophet/blockchain_use_cases/blockchain_use_cases.md

       - https://youtu.be/0_9HdZwf60U
   - Inventory
     - Inventory management platform

+Blockchain projects: 7 mistakes to avoid
+  - Misunderstanding or misusing blockchain
+    - The majority of blockchain projects are used for recording data on blockchain platforms via decentralized ledger technology (DLT).
+While this is one function of the blockchain, it ignores its other critical features, including decentralized consensus, tokenization, and smart contracts.
+    - DLT is a component of blockchain, not the whole blockchain.
+The fact that organizations are so infrequently using the complete set of blockchain features prompts the question of whether they even need blockchain
+  - Assuming the technology is ready for production use
+    - The emerging blockchain platform market is increasingly large and fragmented.
+Vendors focus on everything from confidentiality to tokenization to universal computing in an attempt to differentiate themselves to customers.
+However, most remain too immature for large-scale production work, the research found.
+CIOs must keep an eye on the market to monitor these platforms as they evolve in the coming years, and change their blockchain project timelines accordingly.
+  - Confusing a protocol with a business solution
+    - Blockchain is a foundation-level technology—while it can be used across industries for different situations, it is not a complete application, the research said.
+For example, it must also include features such as user interface, business logic, data persistence, and interoperability mechanisms.
+    - When it comes to blockchain, there is the implicit assumption that the foundation-level technology is not far removed from a complete application solution.
+This is not the case.
+It helps to view blockchain as a protocol to perform a certain task within a full application.
+No one would assume a protocol can be the sole base for a whole e-commerce system or a social network.
+  - Viewing blockchain purely as a database or storage mechanism
+    - Blockchain technology is designed to provide an immutable, trusted record among a number of untrusted parties, not as a database manager.
+Currently, blockchain does not implement the "create, read update, delete" model used in conventional database managers—only "create" and "read" are supported.
+    - You should assess the data management requirement of a blockchain project.
+A conventional data management solution is likely the better option.
+  - Assuming that interoperability standards exist
+    - Because most blockchain platforms are still being developed, interoperability with other blockchains is not yet fully possible.
+You should approach vendors who discuss interoperability with caution at this point in time.
+    - Never select a blockchain platform with the expectation that it will interoperate with next year's technology from a different vendor.
+  - Assuming smart contract technology is a solved problem
+    - Smart contracts are one of the most powerful features enabled by the blockchain.
+However, many challenges in terms of scalability and manageability of these contracts still exist.
+You should run small experiments with smart contract technology to start, as it will change significantly in the coming two to three years.
+  - Ignoring governance issues
+    - Public blockchains require governance from CIOs or trusted companies, while governance for private and permissioned blockchains is typically handled by the owner of the blockchain.
+    - Governance in public blockchains such as Ethereum and Bitcoin is mostly aimed at technical issues.
+Human behaviors or motivation are rarely addressed.
+You must be aware of the risk that blockchain governance issues might pose for the success of their project.
+Especially larger organizations should think about joining or forming consortia to help define governance models for the public blockchain.

   - WORDS OF WARNING:
     - 2015 saw a double increase in hacks targeting financial data
     - The very data structures of asset messaging will be targeted by hackers.